chriszhenghaochen/CCnet_mxnet/README.md

 # CCnet_mxnet
 cascade chain net with Mxnet

-New mission is startinh :)
+New mission is starting :)